The Story of Ray Markman – Part 8

 Just as I’m playing with an idea that maybe he’s already realized one dream and it’s time for the next, I come across this: He’s leapfrogging to a much bigger role.
 If he sticks where he is, it might take him ten years to get there.
 So he takes over the Chicago office of McCann Erickson and his life changes dramatically.

 This turns out to be a turnaround story.
-To me a turnaround guy uses much the same skillset as an entrepreneur.
+As Loop Lonagan is fond of saying, “A turnaround guy uses the same skillset as an entrepreneur.”
 That’s where Ray seems to have fun—making new products, new companies.

 He knows the agency is in trouble over their huge Helene Curtis account.
 They already put seven guys on it but they haven’t turned out much so far.